trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: Substitute parts use only file name; file path not required (r752) *When editing substitute parts list, it is not necessary to enter the absolute file path for the substitute file.
+ Just entering the substitute file name will be sufficient.
 -Fix: Title annotations displays when only Freeform annotation selected in setup preference (r751)
 -Fix: setGeometry: Unable to set geometry 600x800 warning message (r749) *Use QDesktopWidget.availableGeometry(this) setting